EnderLocke/pyespn/README.md

 ```

 ### _pyespn.nfl.get_team_year_ats_home_favorite(team_id, season) ⇒_
-returns a teams against the spread for a season as the home team
+returns a teams against the spread for a season as the home team and favorite

 | Param   | Type | Description |
 |---------| --- |-------------|